 Towards Location-Aware BLE Devices

 In recent years, the measurement of distance between two wireless devices has been a rapidly evolving area of research and development.
-Accurate and secure wireless distance measurements have the potential to enable new and innovative applications, such as secure entry systems, safe industrial applications, and improved smart retail experiences.
-Currently, wireless distance measurement is either very inaccurate or requires new radio chips (e.g., UWB) that are usually not present in current IoT devices.
-However, upcoming versions of Bluetooth Low Energy (BLE) propose a new approach to measuring the distance between two BLE devices that promises an accuracy of a few centimeters with very low energy consumption.
+Accurate and secure wireless distance measurements have the potential to enable new and innovative IoT applications, such as secure entry systems, safe industrial applications, and improved smart retail experiences.
+Traditionally, such measurements have either been highly inaccurate or required specialized hardware such as Ultra-Wideband (UWB) radios, which are not present in most IoT devices.

 Download